-This research document is being prepared by Chiron Return, Inc., an affiliate of Pacifica Radio Network.
+This research document is being prepared ongoing by the editors of Chiron Return, Inc., an affiliate of Pacifica Radio Network.
 We are the publishers of Covid19 News and Planet Waves FM.

 What was called a “novel” coronavirus was first detected in early December in Wuhan, China.
 However, there are reports of various seemingly unusual illnesses well into the prior autumn, particularly on the West Coast, the UK and Europe.

 The initial outbreak was first reported in China on December 31 to the World Health Organization (WHO) at the end of December, but neglected to mention growing evidence that the virus could spread by human-to-human transmission through airborne droplets.

 January 1 WHO sets up the IMST (Incident Management Support Team) across the three levels of the organization: headquarters, regional headquarters and country level, putting the organization on an emergency footing for dealing with the outbreak.

 January 4 WHO reported on social media that there was a cluster of pneumonia cases – with no deaths – in Wuhan, Hubei province.

 January 5 WHO published its first Disease Outbreak News on the new virus, containing a risk assessment and advice, and reporting on what China had told the organization about the status of patients and the public health response on the cluster of pneumonia cases in Wuhan.

 January 10 WHO issued a comprehensive package of technical guidance online with advice to all countries on how to detect, test and manage potential cases, based on what was known about the virus at the time.
 Laboratory testing guidance, Community Readiness, National Capacities Review tool